Kuririnnnn/Smart-Gate-Controller/README.md

 ## Part 3 — Site Management Dashboard

 ### Overview
 A browser-based dashboard that simulates the gate controller in real time.
-The "Live Feed" panel shows the current gate state with an animated barrier gate visual.
+The "Live Feed" panel shows the current gate state with an animated gate visual.
 A draggable sensor slider lets the user manually control the simulated distance reading — the gate responds exactly as the real ESP32 system would.

 ### Features
-- **Live Feed** — animated barrier gate that opens and closes with a smooth sweep transition
+- **Live Feed** — animated gate that opens and closes with a smooth sweep transition
 - **Sensor Reading** — draggable slider (1–400 cm) with a colour-coded distance bar; turns red when a vehicle is within 100 cm
 - **Gate State Panel** — shows current position, servo angle, last trigger time, and total event count
 - **Event Log** — timestamped log of every state change